The Style Council: Café Bleu (1984)

 In February 1984, the single "My Ever Changing Moods" became the band's third Top 10 hit on the UK Singles Chart, peaking at number 5.
 Released a month later, their debut studio album, Café Bleu, entered the UK Albums Chart at number 2.
-Excluding previous singles (except for a different version of "My Ever Changing Moods") and vocals by Weller on several tracks, the album features guest vocalists and instrumentals, and mixes several genres, such as jazz, soul, pop, and funk; for these reasons, it divided critics and confused fans.
-Nevertheless, the album spent 36 weeks on the chart and was followed by two further Top 10 singles, "You're the Best Thing" in May and "Shout to the Top!" in October.
+A different version of "My Ever Changing Moods" was included on the album, stripped down to a vocal and piano duet.
+Weller was the vocalist on several tracks, but the album also features guest vocalists and instrumentals, and mixes several genres, such as jazz, soul, pop, and funk; for these reasons, it divided critics and confused fans.
+Nevertheless, the album spent 36 weeks on the chart and was followed by two further Top 10 singles, a re-recorded version of album track "You're the Best Thing" in May and new song "Shout to the Top!" in October.

 The album was complemented by a UK tour starting in March 1984 with supporting acts Billy Bragg and the Scottish pop band the Questions.
 These shows were dubbed "Council Meetings" and were followed by a brief European tour.
 Later the band played four dates in Japan, where they became hugely popular.
 These shows were captured on the video Far East and Far Out, released in September 1984.
 The band set out on their second "Council Meetings" UK tour in the autumn, this time with DJ Vaughn Toulouse.
 The shows were also intended to include a half-hour play directed by Tony Marchant instead of a support band, but the play was pulled in the last minute when one of the actors broke his leg.
-The UK dates were followed by dates in Italy were huge demands for tickets in Bologna forced a last-minute switch to a bigger venue.
+The UK dates were followed by dates in Italy where huge demands for tickets in Bologna forced a last-minute switch to a bigger venue.

 In 1984, the band also undertook a brief tour of the United States.
-This led to the single "My Ever Changing Moods" (Note: The B-side comprised "Mick's Company", an instrumental from Café Bleu.) reaching No. 29 on the US Billboard Hot 100.
+This led to the single "My Ever Changing Moods" (Note: The B-side comprised "Mick's Company", an instrumental from Café Bleu.) reaching number 29 on the US Billboard Hot 100.
 The song remains the group's and Weller's highest charting US single, including his period with the group the Jam and also as a solo artist.
 By the end of 1984, the Style Council were voted "best new band" in Billboard magazine.

-In December 1984, "Soul Deep", a fund-raising single for striking miners, was released under the name "the Council Collective" (featuring Vaughn Toulouse, Dee C. Lee, Leonardo Chignoli of Animal Nightlife, Junior Giscombe and US Motown artist Jimmy Ruffin), reaching the top 30 on the UK singles chart.
+In December 1984, "Soul Deep", a fund-raising single for striking miners, was released under the name "The Council Collective" (featuring Vaughn Toulouse, Dee C. Lee, Leonardo Chignoli of Animal Nightlife, Junior Giscombe and US Motown artist Jimmy Ruffin), reaching the Top 30 on the UK singles chart.
 The Style Council ended the year playing two nights at the Royal Albert Hall.